oggewallgren/MATMOD-Modules/Problem Modules/module4/module4.md

 The deffunctions seems like the part running the program.
 This is where we draw out the questions and collect answers from the user.
 The answers are then sent to evaluted by the rules.

-The engine state rules defines the states we conclude to based on answers from the query rules.
+The engine state rules define the states we conclude to based on answers from the query rules.
 These defines satisfactory states and unsatisfactory states.

-The query rules defines what questions to ask and how to interpret the answers from the user.
+The query rules define what questions to ask and how to interpret the answers from the user.
 These rules are based on yes/no answers and are the core part of the knowledge base.
 An answer or assertion from one question is then used to decide what question to ask next.
 The collection of answers from questions results in a conclusion of the engine state.

-Last we have the startup and repair rules.
+Last, we have the startup and repair rules.
 The startup rule presents information relevant to the launch of the tool.
 It for instances prints the welcome message we see when launching.
 The repair rule prints the information stored in _repair_.
-The contents of repair is determined by answering the yes or no questions about the engine.
+The contents of repair are determined by answering the yes or no questions about the engine.

 To model knowledge so that a computer can process we need to store the part that acts as the expert in the system it is defined for.
 Consider all the knowledge a mechanic has about car engines.
 This information cannot be stored in a database and be used to diagnose the engine with only a computer.
 The makers of clips solved this problem by using a set of questions with asssertions and consclusions.
 The program starts with a question, IF it is like this, then do that, else do another thing.
 For every answer we can make assertions and by these assertions later decide on which question to ask next until we land in a conclusion.
 In engine/mechanic case, the conclusion is when the system has a "repair" parameter.
 When we have a repair, skip the rest of the questions and print out the conclusion.